mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 {% hint style="info" %}

-For details about biometric data specifications please view the page [MOSIP Biometric Data Specification](Biometric-Data-Specification.md).
+For details about biometric specifications in MOSIP please view the page [MOSIP Biometric Specification](Biometric-Specification.md).

 {% endhint %}